Landlord Rules and Regulations

 In most cases to evict a tenant, a landlord will need to apply for an eviction order from the court, which can then be enforced by bailiffs.

 There are strict processes which a landlord must adhere to when attempting to evict a tenant.
-These begin with issuing either a Section 21 or Section 8 notice before applying to the court.
+Section 21 notices (no fault evictions) will be abolished once the Renters’ Rights Act comes into full force.
+This will mean that a Section 8 notice will need to be issued, on clear grounds, before applying to the court.

 Full details on the process for landlords can be found here - https://www.gov.uk/evicting-tenants